Courtney Kenny (British politician): Political career

 At the 1885 general election Kenny was elected Member of Parliament (MP) for the Barnsley division of Yorkshire, and at the general election of June 1886 he was again returned as a Liberal.
 While in parliament he introduced bills for the abolition of primogeniture and for the amendment of the law relating to blasphemy, which demanded the repeal of the laws restricting the expression of religious opinion.

 Cambridge Professor

 In 1888 Kenny became university reader of English law at Cambridge University, and resigned from parliament to concentrate on work at the university.
 In 1907 he was elected to replace the recently deceased Frederic William Maitland as Downing Professor of the Laws of England, a position he held until his retirement in 1918.
 He died in Cambridge aged 83.
-Two student residence buildings at Downing College are named in his honour.